-Knowing how to entertain and take care of your baby can be quite an adventure, especially for new parents.
+Knowing how to entertain a 4-month-old baby can be quite an adventure, especially for new parents.
 Watching your baby closely, being tuned in to their development cues, and trying one thing at a time will help you learn which baby activities are best for your child.

 Although there are estimated weeks and months for when babies reach certain milestones, the truth is that every child develops at their own pace.
 Respecting their unique timeline will help take the pressure off of you and give your baby the room they need to grow.
 Here are a few 4-month-old baby activities to try at home as you figure out what your baby needs based on their current developmental stage.

 - They may like to look at their reflection in the mirror.

 - They may wave their arms up and down when something catches their attention.

 - They begin to express likes or dislikes through facial expressions.

 - They may already be strong enough to lift their head and chest while laying on their stomach by leaning on their forearms and elbows.

 - They will probably make purposeful movements to pick up objects that are close to them.